JaredB25/osticket-prereqs/README.md

 </p>
 <p>

-In order to properly finish the database confguration we must first navigate to the osTicket-Installation-Files” folder to install HediSQL.
+For successful completion of the database configuration, we must install HediSQL first by navigating to the "osTicket-Installation-Files" folder.
 </p>
 <br />